ChngYuanLongRandy/ChngyuanlongRandy/README.md

-- 👋 Hi, I’m @hashketh
+- 👋 Hi, I’m Randy Chng
-- 👀 I’m interested in learning data science
+- 👀 I’m interested in learning data science and machine learning
-- 🌱 I’m currently learning Python and of course how to use Git!
+- 🌱 I’m currently learning a variety of skills including Python
 - 💞️ I’m looking to collaborate on anything under the sun!
 - 📫 How to reach me.
 Via email chngyuanlong@gmail.com